dibyaghosh/autogit/README.md

 # AutoGit

-An interface for automatically saving the current workspace as a commit.
+An interface for automatically making backups the current workspace